stefanofa/awesome/README.md

 *   [mkosir/typescript-style-guide](https://github.com/mkosir/typescript-style-guide) - ⚙️ TypeScript Style Guide.
 A concise set of conventions and best practices for creating consistent, maintainable code.

+*   [rainbow-me/rainbowkit](https://github.com/rainbow-me/rainbowkit) - The best way to connect a wallet 🌈 🧰

 ## HTML

 *   [nisrulz/app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - Generate a customized Privacy Policy and Terms of Use document for your mobile apps